Our Commitment to the Southeast Idaho Community

 The Societal Value of the Proposed Mine

 Our modern society uses phosphorus in thousands of ways, some essential, others for our convenience and enjoyment.
-Monsanto uses phosphorus to develop crop protection products for farmers.
+Bayer uses phosphorus to develop crop protection products for farmers.
 Phosphorus is also the key component of the brightener in toothpaste, it provides the tangy fizz to most soda pop, and, when added to baking soda, it becomes the common bread and cake ingredient of baking powder.

 The proposed Caldwell Canyon mine will be the world’s most environmentally-advanced and sustainable source of phosphorus, capable of keeping the current Soda Springs elemental phosphorus plant running at full capacity for 35 to 40 years.
 Click here for details about the value of the proposed mine.